 The Singapore-based company has fostered partnerships with pharmaceutical and biotech companies, Contract Research Organizations (CROs), academia and government-linked research institutes in empowering NASH drug discovery.

-SINGAPORE, 26 OCTOBER 2019 – HistoIndex announces the expansion of its AI-based digital pathology platform towards large-scale NASH preclinical programs for pharmaceutical and biotech companies to achieve quantifiable and reproducible data on therapeutic responses in NASH animal models, and to aid CROs as well as research agencies in validating new models mimicking the NASH disease.
+SINGAPORE, Oct.
+26, 2019 – HistoIndex announces the expansion of its AI-based digital pathology service towards large-scale NASH preclinical programs for pharmaceutical and biotech companies to achieve quantifiable and reproducible data on therapeutic responses in NASH animal models, and to aid CROs as well as research agencies in validating new models mimicking the NASH disease.

-Published preclinical studies have demonstrated the use of HistoIndex’s fully quantifiable Second Harmonic Generation (SHG) technology as a highly accurate stain-free method that can monitor the efficacy of various therapeutic agents, by quantifying more than 450 NASH-associated parameters in fibrosis, inflammation, ballooning and steatosis.
-The information of these NASH-associated parameters gathered from the entire liver tissue, provides comprehensive insights on the mechanism of action of the therapeutic agent.
+Published preclinical studies have demonstrated the use of HistoIndex’s fully quantifiable Second Harmonic Generation (SHG) technology as a highly accurate stain-free method that can monitor the efficacy of various therapeutic agents, by quantifying more than 450 NASH-associated parameters in fibrosis, inflammation, ballooning, and steatosis.
+The information on these NASH-associated parameters gathered from the entire liver tissue provides comprehensive insights into the mechanism of action of the therapeutic agent.
 As a drug discovery tool, HistoIndex’s SHG-enabled digital pathology platform will allow pharmaceutical and biotech companies to select promising lead candidates for further optimization and make informed decisions in the management of their NASH drug development pipeline.

 HistoIndex is also a partner with globally-renowned CRO, WuXi Apptec, in advancing their NASH preclinical programs with advanced R&D and smart imaging analysis capabilities.
 Published study data will be available for discussions during networking opportunities throughout AASLD’s The Liver Meeting® in November 2019.

-For parties interested to include SHG-enabled, AI-based digital pathology platform into their NASH preclinical studies, HistoIndex welcomes your queries at firstname.lastname@example.org.
+For parties interested in including SHG-enabled, AI-based digital pathology platform in their NASH preclinical studies, contact us at email@example.com.